Scally-H/RedReactor/RR_Ubuntu/README.md

 The default values will average the last 10 samples taken over 10 seconds, and report the running average every 10 samples (in this case 10 seconds).
 If the battery state changes then it reports the update immediately, so it is not necessary to report every sample.
+The default should give a good averaging of power consumption.

-The RR_Driver reports the original battery capacity but adjusts the achieved capacity at the end of the first anf subsequent charge cycles, as the final charge voltage will vary between boards and battery characteristics.
+The RR_Driver reports the original battery capacity but adjusts the achieved capacity at the end of the first and subsequent charge cycles, as the final charge voltage will vary between boards and battery characteristics.
 Please also note that charging only starts below the charging threshold voltage, which is less than the final charge voltage and therefore the system may show the battery as FULL but with slightly less than 100% charge.